flexflow/FlexFlow/CONTRIBUTING.md

 ## Continuous Integration
 We currently implement CI testing using Github Workflows.
 Each workflow is defined by its corresponding YAML file in the [.github/workflows](.github/workflows) folder of the repo.
 We currently have the following workflows:

-- `build.yml`: checks that the build & installation of FlexFlow succeed, using both the CMake and Makefile systems
+1. `build.yml`: checks that the build & installation of FlexFlow succeed, using both the CMake and Makefile systems
-- `clang-format-check.yml`: ensures that the source code is properly formatted.
+2. `clang-format-check.yml`: ensures that the source code is properly formatted.
-- `docker-build.yml`: checks that the Docker containers can build and run FlexFlow properly.
+3. `docker-build.yml`: checks that the Docker containers can build and run FlexFlow properly.
 It also publishes a new version of the FlexFlow containers to the repo's package register for each push to the master branch
-- `gpu-ci.yml`: runs all the tests that require a GPU to run
+4. `gpu-ci.yml`: runs all the tests that require a GPU to run.
-- `gpu-ci-daemon.yml`: an helper workflow that turns on/off the GPU instance used by the test above
+5. `gpu-ci-daemon.yml`: an helper workflow that turns on/off the GPU instance used by the test above
+6. `multinode-test.yml`: runs the same GPU tests from the `gpu-ci.yml` workflow, but using multiple (simulated) nodes.
+The test currently simulates two nodes, each with 2 GPUs.
+To run FlexFlow on multiple nodes, we compile Legion with GASNET enabled, and choose MPI as the GASNET conduit.
+Compared to the single-node version, this test is much more time-consuming (about 4h instead 40mins at the time of writing), so we only run the test on the FlexFlow `master` branch every other day.
-- `pip-install.yml`: checks the build & installation of FlexFlow using `pip`
+7. `pip-install.yml`: checks the build & installation of FlexFlow using `pip`
-- `shell-check.yml`: runs shellcheck on all bash scripts in the repo
+8. `shell-check.yml`: runs shellcheck on all bash scripts in the repo

 We also have three placeholder workflows: `build-skip.yml`, `docker-build-skip.yml`, `gpu-ci-skip` and `pip-install-skip.yml`.
 These always pass and are used only in the case of skipped workflows whose status is required to merge a PR; we implement the "hack" officially recommended by Github ([see here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/troubleshooting-required-status-checks#handling-skipped-but-required-checks)).